 Thank you for your interest in our company, our products and services.
-The management of InterNexum GmbH attaches particular importance to data protection.
-With this data protection declaration, we would like to inform you about the type, scope and purpose of the processing of personal data and inform affected persons about the rights to which they are entitled.
+The management of InterNexum GmbH attaches great importance to data protection.
+With this data protection declaration, we would like to inform you about the type, scope and purpose of the processing of personal data and inform data subjects about the rights to which they are entitled.

-The use of the websites operated by InterNexum GmbH is possible without the provision of personal data.
-The processing of personal data may, however, be necessary if special services on our web pages are used or services of our company are to be used.
-If there is no legal basis for processing personal data in these cases, we always obtain the consent of the person concerned.
+The use of the websites operated by InterNexum GmbH is possible without any indication of personal data.
+However, the processing of personal data may become necessary if special services on our websites are used or if services of our company are requested.
+If there is no legal basis for the processing of personal data in these cases, we will always obtain the consent of the person concerned.

-Personal data is always and exclusively processed in accordance with the General Data Protection Regulation and the applicable legal provisions.
+Personal data is always and exclusively processed in compliance with the Data Protection Regulation and the applicable legal provisions.

-We have implemented extensive technical and organisational measures to protect the personal data processed by us.
-However, we would like to point out that Internet-based data transmissions can generally have security gaps, such as when sending unencrypted e-mails.
-Affected persons can also transmit personal data to us by alternative means (by fax or telephone).
+We have implemented extensive technical and organisational measures to protect the personal data we process.
+However, we would like to point out that Internet-based data transmissions can generally have security gaps, such as those that occur when sending unencrypted e-mails.
+Data subjects can also transmit personal data to us by alternative means (by fax or telephone).

-The person responsible within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is
+The responsible party within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection provisions is:

-The terms used in our data protection declaration are based on the definitions used by the European legislator when the General Data Protection Regulation (GDPR) was issued.
-In order to keep them simple and understandable for our customers and business partners as well as for the public, we explain the terms we use in advance.
-In our data protection declaration we use the following terms, among others:
+The terms used in our data protection declaration are based on the definitions used by the European Directive and Ordinance Maker when adopting the General Data Protection Regulation (GDPR).
+In order to keep this simple and understandable for our customers and business partners, as well as for the public, we would like to explain some of the terms we use in advance:

-is the General Data Protection Regulation issued by the European legislator for directives and regulations.
+is the General Data Protection Regulation issued by the European Directive and Regulation Maker.

-any natural or legal person using telemedia, in particular to obtain or make available information.
+any natural or legal person who uses telemedia, in particular to obtain or access information.

-means any identified or identifiable natural person whose personal data are processed by the controller
+is any identified or identifiable natural person whose personal data are processed by the controller.

-means any information relating to a data subject.
-This includes, for example, name, address, telephone number, e-mail address, but also the IP address, even if it is only temporarily assigned.
+is all information that relates to a data subject.
+This includes, for example, name, address, telephone number, email address, but also the IP address, even if this is only temporarily assigned.

-means any operation or set of operations performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, deletion or destruction.
+means any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 Restriction of processing